TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 ::::

-The previous example can be generalized as follows.
+The previous example can be generalised as follows.

 If the columns $\{\vect{a}_1, \ldots, \vect{a}_n\}$ of an $m \times n$ matrix $A$ form a set of non-zero, _orthogonal_ vectors in $\R^m$, then the orthogonal projection